immohann/Heroku-demo/README.md

 - Git

 ### Files required for Heroku:
-'''pyhton
 - templates : folder containing your index.html file
 - Procfile : Procfile is a mechanism for declaring what commands are run by your application’s dynos on the Heroku platform
 - requirements.txt : containing the list of all the required libraries.
-'''

 Rest are the basic Flask App file

-Steps for hosting flask on [Heroku-Hub](https://www.geeksforgeeks.org/deploy-python-flask-app-on-heroku/)
+Steps for hosting flask on [Heroku](https://www.geeksforgeeks.org/deploy-python-flask-app-on-heroku/)